fediaFedia/Omnimo/WP7/InstalledPanels/#Windows8/DesktopTile/readme.txt

 TrayExecuteM=!execute [!Toggle *]

-Save and refresh, then middle click the rainmeter tray icon.
+Save and refresh, then middle click the Rainmeter tray icon.

-Functionality to be added later: The tile will also show\hide desktop icons automatically.
-Will have to ask Xyrfo about this.